New COVID variants EG.5, FL.1.5.1 and BA.2.86 are spreading. Here's what to know.

 "Now we have the genome mapped and all that information.
 We also have the epitopes mapped for all antigen-based tests.
 We can do computational analytics to see whether or not we think there's going to be any impact on test performance," Todd Merchak, co-lead of the NIH's RADx Tech initiative at the National Institute of Biomedical Imaging and Bioengineering.

-Merchak said the initiative's "well-oiled machine" has been preparing for manual experiments to check whether home COVID tests are less sensitive to EG.5 and other variants, in case the FDA decides to call for the distribution of home COVID tests.
+Merchak said the initiative's "well-oiled machine" has been preparing for manual experiments to validate whether home COVID tests are less sensitive to EG.5 and other variants, in case the FDA decides to call for home COVID tests to be rechecked for the new strains.

 "We use the same protocols, so we have comparisons across every test that's on the market, every test that's in development, we can compare them against each other so we have data for everything," said Merchak.